jwplayer/applicaster-docs/images.md

 In some cases the a single JW video thumbnail is not enough.
 E.g. when you need
 - a different aspect ratio on a specific layout e.g. landscape 9:13 on Roku
 - a wide banner for display in the "featured" shelf
-- a thumbnail with the title inside the image for a specific platform.
+- a thumbnail with the title as part of the image for a specific platform.

 It is possible to upload additional images in JW Player as follows:
 1. Upload a dummy video in the media library.
 E.g. foo.mp4